iluwatar/java-design-patterns/unit-of-work/README.md

 ## Applicability
 Use the Unit Of Work pattern when

-* The client is asking to optimize the time taken for database transactions.
+* To optimize the time taken for database transactions.
 * To send changes to database as a unit of work which ensures atomicity of the transaction.
 * You want to reduce number of database calls.